electricimp/SpiFlashLogger/README.md

 # SPIFlashLogger 1.1.0

+## Warning: this readme is well out of date.
+Stay tuned...

 The SPIFlashLogger manages all or a portion of a SPI flash (either via imp003+'s built-in [hardware.spiflash](https://electricimp.com/docs/api/hardware/spiflash) or any functionally compatible driver such as the [SPIFlash library](https://github.com/electricimp/spiflash)).

 The SPIFlashLogger creates a circular log system, allowing you to log any serializable object (table, array, string, blob, integer, float, boolean and `null`) to the SPIFlash.
 If the log systems runs out of space in the SPIFlash, it begins overwriting the oldest logs.